poelstra/ts-stream/README.md

 Stuff that needs to be done before calling it 1.0, in arbitrary order (more items will be added to this list though...):
+- Stabilize API (most notably abort handling and methods marked experimental)
-- More and better documentation
+- More and better documentation, mostly updating the examples and including abort handling, error best-practices, etc.
-- More unit tests, cleanup of existing ones (aiming for 100% coverage)
+- More unit tests, cleanup of existing ones (all 'core' functionality is already 100% covered except filter(), aiming for 100% coverage though)
 - Set of 'standard' Transforms like Merge, Split, Queue, Batch, Limit, etc.
 - Wrappers for Node streams, iterators, etc.
 - Verify browser support
 - Add UMD version of module?
 - Support transducers (if possible: need backpressure)
 - Address TODO's in code
+- Refine or remove experimental stuff

 # Changelog